 As you can see, a keyword like “bodybuilding supplements” shows that the searcher wants to learn more about products in this niche, but may not be ready to buy just yet.

-Bottom-Funnel Topics (Conversion Stage): The content you write for these topics will be used to nurture leads who are really interested and turn them into customers.
-Again, keyword research is a good source of ideas for bottom funnel topics.
+Bottom-funnel topics (conversion stage): The content you write for these topics will be used to nurture leads who are really interested and turn them into customers.
+Bottom-funnel topics are an important part of your website content planning as they directly relate to revenues.
+Again, keyword research is a good source of ideas for bottom-funnel topics.

 A keyword like “best bodybuilding supplements” shows that the searcher is researching and comparing supplements, and is really interested in buying one.

-However, the best way to come up with topics for content at this stage is to talk to your potential customers about what kind of questions they want answered or information provided.
+However, the best way to come up with topics for content at this stage is to talk to your potential customers about what kind of questions they want to be answered or the information provided.

 For example, content on features of your product, landing pages, sales copies, comparison of your product with a competing product etc, will come in this category.

-Post-Sale Topics (After-Conversion): These topics are to write content meant for your current customers/partners.
+Post-sale topics (after-conversion): These topics are to write content meant for your current customers/partners and should be included in your website content planning.
 It will ensure that your customers are able to use your product/service without any issues and are satisfied enough to keep buying from you.

 For example, knowledge base documentation on how to use your product or service, policies regarding return and refund, troubleshooting issues with the product, ways to get support etc. come in this category.